Inquiries Perspective

 Tuesday 19 March 2024

 The effectiveness and efficiency of statutory public inquiries is the subject of a new inquiry itself by the House of Lords.
-Given our experience and expertise, and our commitment to the sector to continue to innovate and improve practice, we were delighted that our Senior Associate John O’Brien was recently invited to give evidence.
+Given our experience and expertise, and our commitment to the sector to continue to innovate and improve practice, we were delighted that our Senior Advisor John O’Brien was recently invited to give evidence.

 John was previously Secretary to the Independent Inquiry into Child Sexual Abuse (IICSA), with responsibility for its administration and governance, including the creation of the ground-breaking Truth Project.